Art-Sells/Arells/Build-Notes.md

 ### Account
 - "Renders bear markets obsolete." <- and HOME
 - - Import button triggers "Create Wallets" <- use function from MASSTester.tsx
-- If aBTC > 0, then hide "Import Bitcoin to ensure your investments never lose value"
+- If acVatops != 0, then hide "Import USDC to begin"
 - - Price: HPAP (formatPrice from HPMMASSTester.tsx)
-- - Wallet: acVacts (formatCurrency from HPMMASSTester.tsx)
+- - Wallet: acVacts + Import Wallet Amount (formatCurrency from HPMMASSTester.tsx)
-- - Profits: acdVatops (formatCurrency from HPMMASSTester.tsx)
+- - Profits: acdVatops (formatCurrency from HPMMASSTester.tsx) (as small as the smallest decimal it'll show. if it increases, then raise the decimal)
+- - ( VIEW MY (SOLID MARKETPLACE) ) (button) If acVatops == 0, then hide
-- - Wallet Balance Updated every 1~ week
+- - - Balance Updated every 1~ week
-- - - Error Message Modal visible: if Base network congestion error (from executeSupplication), if executeSupplication successful, then invisible.
+- - - - Error Message Modal visible: if Base network congestion error (from executeSupplication), if executeSupplication successful, then invisible.

 #### Import (Page)
 - Import